 Wireless internet routers enabled us to free ourselves from ethernet and coax cables long ago.
 But as our need for more internet bandwidth has grown with each new convenience, our home networks have gotten more congested.

 When you add up all the mobile phones, tablets and laptops floating around your home, then consider the cord-cutting streaming TV services and smart home IoT devices, it’s not hard to see why.
-Currently in the U.S., there are an average of eight networked, or smart, devices for every person.
-That number is expected to climb to 13 devices per person by 2022.
+Currently in the U.S., there are an average of 22 networked, or smart, devices in every household.

 Conventional WiFi routers simply cannot handle what we throw at them in our daily lives.
 Signal congestion caused by all these connected devices results in poor internet performance.
 That’s on top of natural signal dispersion over distances and through the walls in your home.
 But these challenges are pushing development of better WiFi technologies that can serve all the devices in your home.